beda-software/react-form-tools/README.md

 ## Release History

+* 1.0.11 Added onBlur for Input
-* 1.0.10 Added setDirtyState and setPristineState methods for form and form context
+* 1.0.10 Added setDirtyState and setPristineState methods for Form and form context
-* 1.0.9 Added disabledIfInvalid to submit
+* 1.0.9 Added disabledIfInvalid to Submit
-* 1.0.8 Fixed perr dependencies
+* 1.0.8 Fixed peer dependencies
-* 1.0.7 Added autoFocus to input
+* 1.0.7 Added autoFocus to Input
 * 1.0.0 Initial release